 We can’t emphasize this enough: Progress in halting the new coronavirus

 The largest study to date on COVID-19 concluded, while the coronavirus can be fatal, those at highest risk are people who already have pre-existing health problems, especially cardiovascular illness.
 Men are also more likely to have a severe case of the disease than women.
-Numerous studies on the effects of and treatment for the virus are ongoing, according to the WHO and the scientific journal Biomed Central.
+One study of the antivrial drug remdesivir may showed enough promise the Food and Drug Administration approved emergency use of the drug.

 Chinese researchers analyzed the medical records of 72,314 patient diagnosed with the virus and found most confirmed cases were in adults between the ages of 30 and 69 and most were exposed to the coronavirus in Wuhan.

 Over 80 percent of the confirmed COVID-19 cases were classified as mild, and fewer than 5 percent became critical (meaning the patients developed life-threatening problems, including respiratory failure, multiple organ dysfunction, or respiratory failure).
 However, half of the patients in critical condition died.

 Scientists are drawing on what they learned from other outbreaks of coronavirus illness in humans — especially deadly SARS, which swept across the globe in 2003, primarily through air travel — to prevent the spread of COVID-19.
 And quarantines and travel restrictions, which were important to halting SARS, are in effect to keep the new coronavirus from spreading further.

 What’s more, previous research into the SARS and MERS outbreaks is helping scientists to quickly assess the new coronavirus and find ways to prevent and hopefully treat COVID-19, the NIAID points out.

 To that end, within two weeks of the discovery of the new coronavirus, NIAID researchers had already figured out how the virus enters cells, and a global effort was launched to contain, prevent, and treat the COVID-19.